Coronavirus (COVID-19) information for Banff

 All Albertans who are currently outside the country are to self-isolate for 14 days after they return from being outside Canada, and monitor their condition.
 If they experience symptoms of fever or cough, they should call Health Link at 8-1-1 for assessment.

 The Government of Alberta and the Government of Canada advise against travelling outside Canada.
 Health care in other destinations may not be reliable and re-entry provisions may change.

-For the latest travel health advice, visit https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html
+For the latest travel health advice and requirements, visit https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html

 - All Classes in K to 12 schools are cancelled until further notice

 - All Grade 6 and 9 provincial achievement tests and grade 12 diploma exams are cancelled

 - School authorities will offer at-home learning opportunities for all Kindergarten to Grade 12 students

 - All licensed childcare facilities, out-of-school care programs and preschool programs are closed indefinitely, with the exception of centres for the children of essential workers